Aglaia spectabilis: Description

-The taxa grows as a tree or shrub, some 1 to 40m tall.
+This plant grows as a tree to 40m tall.
 The tree trunk has large plank-like buttresses, with a greyish-white to brown bark that flakes in squarish large scales.
 When a blaze, a cut on the trunk to reveal inner bark and wood, is made there is usually quite obvious but meagre milky exudate from the fine layers, with a faint odour of incense often apparent.
 The twigs and leaves also produce milk.
 Reddish-brown to pale-brown stellate hairs of scales densely cover the twigs, petioles, rachis, petiolules, inflorescences, infructescences, calyxes, and outside of petals and fruits.
 The lower leaflet surface has a variable cover of hairs, from few to many.